MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Change history

+(This section to be removed by the RFC editor.)

+* draft-ietf-dnsop-svcb-https-07
+    * Editorial improvements following AD review.

 * draft-ietf-dnsop-svcb-https-06
     * Add requirements for HTTPS origins that also use Alt-Svc
     * Remove requirement for comma-escaping related to unusual ALPN values